Blog

 This is the easiest method to cook anything.
 You just need to add chickpeas, water, some salt, and other seasonings.
 Close the lid and choose the PRESSURE COOK mode.
 It cooks in 20 – 25 minutes.
 Then, let it release the pressure on its own.

 I would suggest not to use any pot or pan to cook chickpeas.
-They take a very long time to get soft and well cooked.
+They take a very long time to get soft and well-cooked.

 That’s it, my dear friend.
 You are all ready to make this kala chana recipe at home.
 It is one of the best Indian Vegetarian Recipes.
 It is perfect for an office lunch box too.
 So, grab all the ingredients because you are ready to make a delicious happy meal for yourself.